-The Creative Future Literary Awards is only made possible through the support of our funders and partners.
+The Creative Future Writers’ Award is made possible through the support of our funders and partners.

 Arts Council England champions, develops and invests in artistic and cultural experiences that enrich people’s lives.